The key to higher visibility and more online sales via social media is finding the best Instagram hashtags for YOUR skin care business.

 But those ‘things’ come the easiest by having a foundation that guides the content you share and the hashtags you use.

-If you haven’t set a target market for your skin care business, do not pass go.
+Similarly, If you haven’t developed a customer avatar, do not pass go.

-Take the time to create your ideal customer avatar.
+Take the time to decide on your ideal target market.

-You need to know exactly who you’re selling to, what their needs are, and why they’re following you/buying from you in the first place.
+You need to know exactly who you’re selling to, what their needs are, and why they’re following and potentially buying from you in the first place.

-A retired engineer and a vintage-grunge college student are going to have very different sets of accounts that they follow: different information, different hashtags, different imagery, etc.
+A retired engineer and a vintage-grunge college student have very different sets of accounts that they follow: different information, different hashtags, different imagery, etc.

 Your target market should 100% guide the overall goal of your Instagram account (as well as every other business decision).